jullyanolino/blog/entries/vscode-extensions.md

 ![Exporting regex](https://raw.githubusercontent.com/SecSamDev/grok-vscode/master/doc/grok-export.gif)

-And finally, one of the last tools to be born was **[VirusTotal] (https://marketplace.visualstudio.com/items?itemName=SecSamDev.virustotal)**, to incorporate a functionality similar to [Munin] (https: //github.com/Neo23x0/munin) but within an IDE.
+And finally, one of the last tools to be born was **[VirusTotal](https://marketplace.visualstudio.com/items?itemName=SecSamDev.virustotal)**, to incorporate a functionality similar to [Munin] (https: //github.com/Neo23x0/munin) but within an IDE.
 With this I could have a simple Munin.
 The next step is to be able to share a common database using a shared folder with other analysts on my team.

 ![Analyze list of IOCs](https://raw.githubusercontent.com/SecSamDev/vscode-virustotal/main/doc/ImportIOClist.jpg)